Use your DofE to make you more employable

 Try new things

 The best way to find out if you would enjoy something is to give it a go.
 Investigate opportunities that are related to the field you want to get into.
 The Volunteering section is the perfect opportunity for you to do this and is a low-risk way to get a taste of something you may later want to follow as a career.
 Plus, it proves a lot of things to potential employers – that you’re generous with your time – and is an ideal way to fill your CV.
-If you would like more information on how to include your DofE volunteering in your CV then read our article.
+If you'd like more information on how to include your DofE volunteering in your CV then read our article.

 Again, once you have an idea about the type of job you want to apply for, start to build on your industry knowledge.
 Take a look at the LifeZone for inside tips from leading businesses, including what attributes they look for in recruits.
 Follow related content on social media and keep an eye out for articles in the news which talk about that industry – the more knowledge you have, the better.